 Become a HumanTalkTo@GroupOfHumans.com

-A strategist and writer who specializes in telling stories about the artifacts and consequences of design, he’s helped dozens of companies and agencies improve their design outcomes by crafting narrative.
-His writing has appeared in WIRED, Fast Company, Harvard Business Review, Gizmodo, Forbes among others, on topics ranging from urban infrastructure to service innovation and the ethics of interaction design – anywhere creative decisions affect human experience.
-5 years shaping content and marketing strategy for Ziba Design; before that, he edited and wrote at Core77 and Coroflot.
+A strategist and writer, focused on telling stories about the artifacts and consequences of design.
+Carl has used narrative to help shape design strategy for companies like FedEx, Intel, Technicolor, and P&G, and for design agencies including Smart, Topp, and Bresslergroup.
+The co-author of two books, Carl’s writing has also appeared in WIRED, Fast Company, Harvard Business Review, Gizmodo, and Forbes among others, on topics ranging from urban infrastructure to service innovation and the ethics of interaction design.
+He spent five years shaping content and marketing strategy for Ziba Design; before that, he edited and wrote at Core77 and Coroflot.
 Previously a 3D CAD modeler, a Peace Corps Volunteer in East Africa, and a high school science teacher, Carl holds a BS in Structural Engineering from UC San Diego and a Masters of Industrial Design from the Pratt Institute.

 In French, you would say Héloïse is a “touche à tout” or maybe she is just curious to learn new things.
 She started as a travel writer and editor, and then followed the path of the Digital transformation in the media Industry and held senior roles in Technology, product management and Customer experience.
 Passionate about building diverse and happy teams and the right organisational culture, her dream job title would be Chief Happiness Officer.
-Experience Partner at Group of Humans, she ensures that the voice of the customer, whoever that may be – is heard to create engaging & happy experiences for all.
+Change Partner at Group of Humans, she works with client to kickstart, shape and deliver their transformation agenda.

 Paul is a Design human, who’s obsessed by clever, considered, beautiful typography, created digitally or by hand.
 A designer that will gently push each project as far as it can go, to live up to its potential.
 A designer who will strip away the nonessentials to make the communication as powerful as possible.
 But most importantly, I’m a designer who loves, lives and breathes design.
 As happy in front of a screen, as a piece of paper, with a pen and pencil, a keyboard and mouse, or a tablet and a stylus in hand.